lapps/org.lappsgrid.examples/README.md

 ### **`testMetadata()`**: Testing `getMetadata()` Method

-In the step 3, we gave the following metadata to our `WhitespaceTokenizer` service.
+In step 3, we gave the following metadata to our `WhitespaceTokenizer` service.

 Key|Value|Notes
 ---|---|---